Brewing El Niño may mean active Pacific hurricane season

 On an average season, the east Pacific sees 15 named storms out which 8 become hurricanes, and 3 end up as major hurricanes.
 This year, despite the fact that the east and central Pacific are currently in a low activity era of hurricane formation, El Niño could balance things out making this a normal to slightly above normal hurricane season.

-In a few days we will comment on the final hurricane activity forecast released for the region, but for now, all we can do, is wait and see how El Niño evolves during the coming months.
+For now all we can do is wait and see how El Niño evolves during the coming months.
 What we do know, is the name of the storms forming in the east Pacific this 2017 season.